- Name the three macronutrients ad their main functions.

 Food labels are pretty universal and quite valuable to the general public.

-The nutrition facts is a label required by the FDA on most food and beverages that details the food’s nutrient content.
+The nutrition facts is a label the FDA requires on most food and beverages that details the food’s nutrient content.

 Nutrition Facts Labels